hartwigmedical/gcpworkshop/README.md

 # Copy the FastQC report to your bucket
 gsutil -m cp COLO829R.sliced.cram_fastqc.html gs://{yourname}-gcpdemo
 ```

+With access to the Anaconda package repository, there are many different analyses you can perform on the data.
+Try to list the other files in the workshop bucket and download them the the VM.

 That's it!
 Your data is now saved to GCS so you can stop or delete the VM.

 ### Stop the VM